techraees/bits-admin/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This is project of btts

 ## Available Scripts